Get started

 This distinction between local and foreign accounts, despite using the same unique code and account number simultaneously, is what makes the local IBAN feature so valuable for businesses and very handy for many banks in any country.

-Why do businesses need a local IBAN?
+Why businesses use local IBANs

 As we have already established, a local IBAN directly impacts payment processing – some banks, financial institutions, and payment providers are more likely to process a client’s payment successfully if the IBAN is recognized as local.